ajwans/libtoml/README.md

 Fast C parser using Ragel to generate the state machine.

-Currently targetted at toml 4f23be43e4
+Currently targetted at TOML v0.2.0

 Usage
 =====